Qualified, knowledgeable and competent?

 The law requires that those involved in experiments on animals must be qualified, knowledgeable and competent.
 Qualification is about having the right diplomas and certificates (that are recognized in the Netherlands), whilst knowledgeable means that you develop yourself subsequently and continuously in laboratory animal sciences.
 This is mostly related to the 3R’s (Replacement, Reduction and Refinement) Competence has to do with having the right, demonstrable experience attitude, knowledge and skills to be entrusted to perform procedures.

 To be qualified, you need to meet extensive training requirements, which will depend on the role you play in a research project.
-Additional information can be found on the 3Rs-Centre Utrecht website.

 On 15 March 2023, the Lifelong Learning (LLL) policy, approved by the establishment licence holders UMC Utrecht and Utrecht University on 5 October 2021, goes into effect.
 What this means for you in practical terms is worked out in the implementation guide.
 In brief, it means that you must be re-registered every three years as a qualified and knowledgeable staff member.

 Your department’s LLL coordinator will register you, after coordinating with your manager, using a portfolio you provide for this purpose.
 We do this at the beginning of a calendar year during the registration meetings, so make sure your portfolio is in order in time.
 You must also ensure that your competencies (abilities to perform particular tasks) are registered.
 This can be requested during the approval of a work protocol (WP).
-You can only be trained by a registered supervisor, and an assessor can run an assessment to determine whether you can be entrusted with independently performing a task with an animal.
+You can only be trained by a registered supervisor, and an registered assessor can run an assessment to determine whether you can be entrusted with independently performing a task with an animal.

 Supervisor and assessor